Hadley v Baxendale: Judgment

 The Court of Exchequer, led by Baron Sir Edward Hall Alderson, declined to allow Hadley to recover lost profits, holding that Baxendale could be held liable only for losses that were generally foreseeable, or if Hadley had mentioned his special circumstances in advance.
 The mere fact that a party is sending something to be repaired does not indicate that the party would lose profits if it is not delivered on time.
 The court suggested various other circumstances under which Hadley could have entered into this contract that would not have presented such dire circumstances, and noted that where special circumstances exist, provisions can be made in the contract voluntarily entered into by the parties to impose extra damages for a breach.
 Alderson B said the following:

 Significance

-Lon L. Fuller and WR Perdue evaluated the idea of reducing contractual remoteness to foreseeability in this way:
+L. L. Fuller and William R. Perdue evaluated the idea of reducing contractual remoteness to foreseeability in this way:

 As early as 1894, the U.S. Supreme Court recognized the influence of Hadley upon American law:

 The Hadley holding was later incorporated into Section 351 of the Restatement (Second) of Contracts.
 A 1994 law review article noted that as of that year, Hadley had been cited with approval by the state supreme courts of 43 U.S. states; three state supreme courts had adopted the Hadley holding without citing Hadley itself; and intermediate appellate courts in the four other states had also favorably cited Hadley.

+In England and Wales, section 53(2) of the Sale of Goods Act 1979 articulates the first limb of Hadley, [t]he measure of damages for breach of warranty is the estimated loss directly and naturally resulting, in the ordinary course of events, from the breach of warranty, while section 53(4), The fact that the buyer has set up the breach of warranty in diminution or extinction of the price does not prevent him from maintaining an action for the same breach of warranty if he has suffered further damage, allows for "special damages", articulating the second limb.